 - 1. All enrolment information must be submitted through PASI and Student Records. - 2.
-Base instruction funding is based on: - a) Student registration information in ECS and Grades 1 to 9 as of the September count date that is submitted to PASI and Student Records by October 5; - b) Course completion information for students in Grades 10 to 12 as follows: - i.
-Student Information System for specific enrolment; and - ii.
-Student Records System/Course Information Database System (CIDS) for course marks. - 3.
+Base instruction funding is based on: - a) Student registration information in ECS and Grades 1 to 9 as of the September count date that is submitted to PASI and Student Records by October 5; - b) Course completion information for students in Grades 10 to 12 as follows: - Student Information System for specific enrolment and course marks that are submitted to PASI. - 3.
 The ages of all funded students and funded children must be determined as of September 1.